What is Ranorex?

 Ranorex is designed to help organizations streamline their testing processes and improve the quality of their software applications.
 The tool offers a wide range of features and components to support test automation, including user interface (UI) testing, regression testing, integration testing, and data-driven testing.
 Its powerful automation features and object recognition capabilities make it a valuable tool for large-scale testing projects.

 One of the key advantages of Ranorex is its cross-platform testing capabilities.
-It supports testing across multiple platforms, including Windows, macOS, iOS, Android, and web applications.
+It supports testing across multiple platforms, including Windows, iOS, Android, and web applications.
 This makes it a versatile tool for organizations that develop software applications across different platforms and devices.

 In addition to its automation features, Ranorex also offers a user-friendly interface that makes it easy for beginners to use and learn.
 It integrates with other testing tools, such as Jenkins and TeamCity, to streamline the testing process.
 However, as a commercial tool, it does require a license, which can be expensive for small teams or individual testers.
+The addition of the Sembi iQ engine has brought in a wave of AI-powered capabilities within Ranorex.

 Overall, Ranorex has a long history of providing powerful automation testing solutions for organizations of all sizes.
 Its wide range of features and components, coupled with its ease of use and cross-platform testing capabilities, make it a valuable tool for any organization looking to improve the quality of their software applications.